bhhnguyen/bhhnguyen.github.io/_projects/huntinality2.md

 </div>

 <br>
-Though I had editorial oversight over every puzzle in the hunt, here is a comprehensive list of the puzzles for which I was primary author.
-Each page has a solution that walks through how the puzzle works.
+Here is a comprehensive list of the puzzles for which I was primary author.
+Each page has a solution tab that walks through how the puzzle works.

 <ul>
     <li><a href="https://2022.huntinality.com/puzzles/chaos_in_neopia">Chaos in Neopia</a>, a meta-matching minipuzzle</li>